MihaiBalint/splinter/README.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++
-splinter - python tool for test web applications
+wood-splinter - python tool for test web applications (splinter fork)
 ++++++++++++++++++++++++++++++++++++++++++++++++

+wood-splinter is a fork of splinter.

 splinter is a tool for test web applications with a simple for find elements, form actions, and others browser actions.